blurb/blurb.github.io/source/blog/2014-04-23-sorting-ember-arraycontroller.html.markdown

 `Ember.computed.sort`  has two parameters:

 1. `dependentKey`: a reference to the content we're sorting
-2. `sortDefinition`: either the a string referencing the property key containing the sort definition or a custom sort function
+2. `sortDefinition`: either a string referencing the property key containing the sort definition or a custom sort function

 In the example below, `sortDefinition` is the property key `propertiesToSortBy`, which is an array of property keys and the corresponding sort direction.
 By